Theme 1

 Status

+Progress update: The National Archives has operationalized processes to identify, describe, and digitize records of highest interest to underserved communities and incorporated these principles into our regular agency practices.
+This work will continue into the future.
 Since July 2021, the National Archives has updated outdated descriptive language.
 NARA’s Reparative Description and Digitization Working Group (RDDWG) was established to bring together subject matter experts from across the agency to identify records that are of highest interest to previously underserved communities for expedited review and digitization.
-The RDDWG is now working to integrate user feedback into mainstream agency practices.
+The RDDWG has integrated user feedback into mainstream agency practices.

 Evidence: